 This post may contain affiliate links.
 Please read our disclosure policy.

-Easy to make Crispy Panko-Crusted Baked Chicken Legs made with just a few simple ingredients – so crispy you won’t believe they’re not deep fried.
+Easy to make Crispy Panko-Crusted Baked Chicken Legs made with just a few simple ingredients – so crispy you won’t believe they’re not deep-fried.
+This recipe has become a staple in my kitchen because it uses simple pantry staples to turn budget-friendly drumsticks into a gourmet-style dinner.

 Crispy panko-crusted baked chicken legs in a white bowl with a black rim sitting on a white towel with black lines.